a2rp/mern-full-stack-app1/README.md

  - open the "backend" folder in vscode
  - open integrated terminal in root of the folder
  - in terminal type command "npm install" and press enter to install the node packages
- - after installation is complete type "npm run devStart" and press enter to run the application
+ - after installation is complete type "npm run start:dev" and press enter to run the application
- - open "postman" and run the endpoint
+ - server listening on port 1198: http://localhost:1198

 backend .env file ->
  - PORT = 1198